-Bow fishing and spearfishing are legal means of take for game fish species and unprotected species in lakes and reservoirs open to angling.
+Bow fishing and spearfishing are legal means of take for game fish species in lakes and reservoirs open to angling.
 Bag and size limits for bow fishing and spearfishing are the same as angling.
 Bow fishing and spearfishing for game fish are not allowed in any river, stream, Special Trout Water or Trophy Bass Water (for largemouth bass).
+Unprotected fish species, such as common carp, may be taken by bowfishing and spearfishing in all waters open to angling.
 Arrows for bow fishing must be attached by a line, string or rope to enable retrieval of fish.
 Crossbows can be used for bow fishing.
 Legal means of take for spearfishing include spears, arrows with barbs and gigs.
 Spears can be discharged above or below the water surface.
 Local ordinances and/or prohibitions may apply at specific locations or waters, and the local managing agency should be contacted prior to bow fishing or spearfishing.
 Snorkelers and SCUBA divers should consult New Mexico State Park regulations prior to spearfishing.